G20 talks in Rio reach breakthrough on climate finance, sources say

 By Jake Spring and Lisandra Paraguassu

-Heads of state arriving in Rio de Janeiro on Sunday for the G20 summit will spend Monday and Tuesday addressing issues from poverty and hunger to the reform of global institutions.
-Still, the ongoing U.N. climate talks have thrown a spotlight on their efforts to tackle global warming.
+Heads of state arrived in Rio de Janeiro on Sunday for the G20 summit and will spend Monday and Tuesday addressing issues from poverty and hunger to the reform of global institutions.
+The talks must now also grapple with how to address escalating violence in Ukraine after a deadly Russian airstrike on Sunday.

-While the COP29 summit in Baku, Azerbaijan, is tasked with agreeing a goal to mobilize hundreds billions of dollars for the climate, leaders of the Group of 20 major economies half a world away in Rio are holding the purse strings.
+While the COP29 summit in Baku, Azerbaijan, is tasked with agreeing a goal to mobilize hundreds of billions of dollars for climate, leaders of the Group of 20 major economies half a world away in Rio are holding the purse strings.

 G20 countries account for 85% of the world's economy and are the largest contributors to multilateral development banks helping to steer climate finance.
-They are also responsible for more than three-quarters of greenhouse gas emissions worldwide.

 U.N. climate chief Simon Stiell wrote a letter to G20 leaders on Saturday imploring them to act on climate finance, including boosting grants for developing nations and advancing reforms of multilateral development banks.